Aggressive Criminal Defense For Southeast Idaho with an Office in Pocatello

 DUI/DWI or drunk driving is a serious offense.
 In addition to the danger involved with driving in an impaired state, a DUI/DWI charge comes with a hefty bill.
 You may find yourself paying for court costs, license reinstatement, substance abuse classes, increased insurance costs and lost wages.
 Many conservative estimates place a first offense anywhere between three and 10 thousand dollars not including legal fees.
 Luckily, KUMM & REICHERT, PLLC is here to help.

-With offices in Pocatello and Soda Springs, providing southeast Idaho residents with effective, personalized criminal defense has been the guiding principle of KUMM & REICHERT, PLLC for over 30 years.
+With an office in Pocatello, providing southeast Idaho residents with effective, personalized criminal defense has been the guiding principle of KUMM & REICHERT, PLLC for over 30 years.
 If you or a loved one is currently facing a DUI/DWI charge, call KUMM & REICHERT, PLLC and schedule your free 30-minute consultation.

 Under Idaho state law, theft is committed any time a person intentionally deprives another of their personal property, either through force, deception and/or extortion.
 If the monetary value of the stolen property is below $1,000, the defendant may face a misdemeanor “petty” theft charge.
 Punishments for misdemeanor theft charges typically result in a fine not exceeding $1,000 and/or a jail sentence of up to one year.